Born: May 01, 1946

 She has done plenty of work in the media, and from 2005 to 2006 she appeared in commercials for the insurance company Privilege.
 She appeared as a guest on the last run of ITV’s Parkinson on October 27, 2007, and discussed how young women in the UK must behave better if they hope to be successful.
 In 2005, she published her autobiography No Room for Secrets, which was serialized by The Times.
 Joanna has one of the most recognizable voices in the U.K., as she also recorded the greetings “Welcome to AOL,” “You have email,” and “Goodbye” for users of AOL in the U.K.

 Joanna currently resides in London, but has a house near the village of Penpont in southern Scotland.
-She is also the grandmother to her son’s two daughters, Alice and Emily.
-Her most recent film was Absolutely Fabulous: The Movie, where she reclaimed her role as Patsy Stone from the TV series.
-The film came out on July 22, 2016.
+She is also the grandmother to her son's two daughters, Alice and Emily.
+In 2016 she reclaimed her role as Patsy Stone in the big screen adaptation of her opular TV series in Absolutely Fabulous: The Movie(2016).
+Since then, she appeared alongside Imelda Staunton in Finding Your Feet (2018).

 Finding Your Feet (2018)